Mobile Divider Image

 Communications Director

-Amber is a strategic communicator who has worked with a variety of non-profit and fundraising organizations throughout her career.
-She has had the unique opportunity to serve a wide array of communities including people who are homeless, people with disabilities, people who are Deaf, and more.
-She received her Master’s in marketing with a concentration in new media & communications from Southern New Hampshire University.
-Amber is passionate about rare disease research and advocacy, not only for the MPS and ML communities, but also for her mother, who has Multiple Sclerosis.
+Amber is a strategic communicator who has worked with a variety of non-profit organizations throughout her career.
+Prior to joining the team at the Society, she had the unique opportunity to serve a wide array of communities including people who are homeless, people with intellectual and developmental disabilities, people who are Deaf, and more.

 Director of Development